dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 - **Part 3: Do customers actually stick around?** A cohort retention analysis grouping customers by when they first purchased and tracking how many are still buying one, two, three years later.
 Parts 1 and 2 look at the *timing* of purchases.
 Part 3 looks at the *people*, and tells a marketing director whether to invest in acquiring new customers or keeping the ones they have.

-**The expanded data is synthetic.
-I built it to have realistic variance, seasonality, and churn patterns, not uniform behavior.
-The question isn't whether the data is "real" but whether the analytical framework would hold up against real data.**
+**"The expanded data is synthetic.
+I built it with realistic variance, seasonality, and churn patterns so the analytical framework would transfer directly to real data.**

 Together, the three parts close the investigation that SQL Case Study 2 opened.
 The answer shapes how a marketing team thinks about re-engagement timing, campaign cadence, and churn prediction.